Lana Turner is a Technicolor Goddess, Marries Husband No. 3, & Gene Kelly Sings in the Rain. It's 1948's The Three Musketeers.

 “The poor script girl.
 She had to make sure the details were the same in every shot.
 I know we drove her crazy.”

 All the experimentation led to excellent results.
 Lana is a Technicolor dream to behold in The Three Musketeers, from the moment we first see her onscreen.
 As author Jeanine Basinger described Lana’s look in the film:

 In 1947, Lana’s romance with the man she would forever view as the great love of her life ended.

-As you can see, Lana and Tyrone made one beautiful couple!
-They dated for about a year and a half, but marriage, to Lana’s great heartbreak, was not in their future.
-Tyrone kind of dumped her and then literally flew off to marry someone else…
+Lana and Ty dated for about a year and a half.
+But marriage, to Lana’s great heartbreak, was not in their future.
+Tyrone dumped her before literally flying off to marry another woman…

 Bob Topping: A Love That Grew